Juwan23D/Wisp-Health/README.md

 * Claim Amount: Total currency value of claims submitted by customers, helps understand cost implifications of certain coverages.
 * Avg Claim Amount: average currency value of all claims submitted.

+# Insights

+### Marketing

+* Despite receiving the fewest impressions, the 'Health for All' and 'Benefit Updates' categories had the highest click-through rates at 25% and 22% indicating strong audience interest and potential for greater impact.

+* Golden Years Security had the highest cost-per-click at $0.68, yet it delivered the lowest click-through rate (1.41%) and one of the lowest impression counts, highlighting a costly and underperforming category.

+* The Family Coverage category generated over 1.1 million impressions; however, data on clicks and cost is missing.
+To ensure accurate performance evaluation, it may be helpful to meet with the engineering team to investigate the cause of the missing data and recover any lost metrics.

+* There appears to be an inverse relationship between impressions and CTR.
+For example, the 'Health for All' campaign achieved a 25% CTR with only 170,000 impressions, while 'Tailored Health Plans' had a significantly lower CTR of 7% despite reaching nearly 1.4 million impressions.
+This trend could point to factors such as overly broad targeting, audience saturation, or creative fatigue affecting engagement.